Shampoo: Animal

 Antiseborrheic shampoos are those especially designed for pets with scales or those with excessive oily coats.
 These shampoos are made of sulfur, salicylic acid, refined tar (which cannot be used on cats), selenium sulfide (cannot be used on cats) and benzoyl peroxide.
 All these are meant to treat or prevent seborrhea oleosa, which is a condition characterized by excess oils.
 Dry scales can be prevented and treated with shampoos that contain sulfur or salicylic acid and which can be used on both cats and dogs.

 Emollient shampoos are efficient in adding oils to the skin and relieving the symptoms of a dry and itchy skin.
 They usually contain oils such as almond, corn, cottonseed, coconut, olive, peanut, Persia, safflower, sesame, lanolin, mineral or paraffin oil.
 The emollient shampoos are typically used with emulsifiers as they help distributing the emollients.
 These include ingredients such as cetyl alcohol, laureth-5, lecithin, PEG-4 dilaurate, stearic acid, stearyl alcohol, carboxylic acid, lactic acid, urea, sodium lactate, propylene glycol, glycerin, or polyvinylpyrrolidone.

 Although some of the pet shampoos are highly effective, some others may be less effective for some condition than another.
 Yet, although natural pet shampoos exist, it has been brought to attention that some of these might cause irritation to the skin of the pet.
 Natural ingredients that might be potential allergens for some pets include eucalyptus, lemon or orange extracts and tea tree oil.
 On the contrary, oatmeal appears to be one of the most widely skin-tolerated ingredients that is found in pet shampoos.
 Most ingredients found in a shampoo meant to be used on animals are safe for the pet as there is a high likelihood that the pets will lick their coats, especially in the case of cats.

 Pet shampoos which include fragrances, deodorants or colors may harm the skin of the pet by causing inflammations or irritation.
 Shampoos that do not contain any unnatural additives are known as hypoallergenic shampoos and are increasing in popularity.

 Solid shampoo bars

-Solid shampoos or shampoo bars can either be soap-based or use other plant-based surfactants, such as sodium cocoyl isethionate or sodium coco-sulfate combined with oils and waxes.
+Invented in 1987 by Lush co-founder, Mo Constantine and cosmetic chemist, Stan Krystal, solid shampoos or shampoo bars can either be soap-based or use other plant-based surfactants, such as sodium cocoyl isethionate or sodium coco-sulfate combined with oils and waxes.
 Soap-based shampoo bars are high in pH (alkaline) compared to human hair and scalps, which are slightly acidic.
 Alkaline pH increases the friction of the hair fibres which may cause damage to the hair cuticle, making it feel rough and drying out the scalp.